Monmouth War Memorial: Description

-Statutory List of Buildings
+Historic designation

 The war memorial is on the Statutory List of Buildings of Special Architectural or Historic Interest in the United Kingdom.
 It was listed as a Grade II structure on 8 October 2005.
 Such structures are considered to be "nationally important and of special interest."
 Ninety-two percent of listed buildings are of this grade.
 The monument's record is in the collection of the Royal Commission on the Ancient and Historical Monuments of Wales.
 The Cadw Building ID Number for the Monmouth War Memorial is 85239.
 Cadw is the historic environment service for the government of Wales.
 The Welsh term "cadw" means to keep or protect.